 The Origins of YOLO: You Only Look Once

 The original YOLO (You Only Look Once) was written by Joseph Redmon in a custom framework called Darknet.
-Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, and now, YOLOv4.
+Darknet is a very flexible research framework written in low level languages and has produced a series of the best realtime object detectors in computer vision: YOLO, YOLOv2, YOLOv3, YOLOv4, YOLOv5, YOLOV6, and now YOLOV7.

 The original YOLO model was the first object detection network to combine the problem of drawing bounding boxes and identifying class labels in one end-to-end differentiable network.